birgitrieder/svyUtils/ExcelUtils.md

    <package name="java_cup.runtime.*" part="xalan" recursive="true"/>
 ```

 Either remove or comment these lines out (by nesting them into a comment <!-- ... -->).
-To not run into **conflicts in developer, remove these two files** from application_server\plugins\servoy_jasperreports or rename them from *.jar to *.unused or whatever, so they don't get loaded by Servoy developer.
+To not run into **conflicts in developer, remove or rename from *.jar to *.unused

+* xalan-xxx.jar and poi-xxx.jar inside application_server\plugins\servoy_jasperreports
+* jakarta-poi.jar inside application_server\plugins\jakarta-poi

+so they don't get loaded by Servoy developer.

 #### Add a few entries to the jnlp file